 25g Olive Oil (non virgin)

 In a free standing machine fitted with a bread hook add the flour, salt, sugar and yeast.
-Make a well in the centre, in a jug mix together 510ml of the water with the oil, turn on the machine and add the liquid.
-Now you want a nice wet dough, so if your dough seems a little to dry add small amounts of the extra water until you have a soft damp dough, continue knead for about 7 minutes, oil the bowl then cover and leave to double in size, about an hour.
+Make a well in the centre, in a jug mix together 510ml of water with the oil, turn on the machine and add the liquid.
+Now you want a nice wet dough, so if your dough seems a little too dry add a small amount of extra water until you have a soft damp dough, continue knead for about 7 minutes, oil the bowl then cover and leave to double in size, about an hour.

 Turn out your dough knock back and knead for about a minute, shape into 2 loaves and pop onto oiled baking trays.